 The radio has an FM diversity reception system, which employs two antennas printed on the front windshield.
-This system automatically switches to the antenna which is receiving less interference.
+This system automatically switches to the antenna which is receiving.
+The best signal at a given moment.

 The tape deck employs a permalloy head which allows for improved reproduction of high frequency ranges.
 Noise is also greatly reduced by the combined use of the Dolby NR (Noise Reduction) system.
 The auto loudness circuit enhances the low frequency range automatically in both radio reception and tape and CD playback.